Apr 25, 2023

 Google, Facebook, Comcast, Verizon, and AT&T created a fund to try and derail the CCPA, and are expected to continue their opposition in an effort to water down the new laws.

-24% of C-suite members claim the GDPR changes caused frustration with customers due to the extra steps needed to opt-in.
+24% of C-suite members claimed the GDPR changes caused frustration with customers due to the extra steps needed to opt-in.

 So just how is the CCPA different from the GDPR?